essif-lab/framework/docs/tev2/notations-and-conventions.md

 # Notations and Conventions

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/notations-and-conventions
 :::

 This document provides an overview of the notations and conventions being used within this [scope](@).